luttje/filament-user-attributes/README.md

 You can let your users configure which attributes should be added to models.
 You'll present them a form where they can specify the name, type, order and other options for the attribute.
 You will then update the form and table schema's to automatically display those user configured attributes.

-1. Add the `HasUserAttributesConfig` trait to a model you want to be able to configure user attributes.
+1. Add the `HasUserAttributesConfigContract` interface and `HasUserAttributesConfig` trait to a model you want to be able to configure user attributes.
 This should be your user or tenant model.

     ```php
     use Luttje\FilamentUserAttributes\Traits\HasUserAttributesConfig;
+    use Luttje\FilamentUserAttributes\Contracts\HasUserAttributesConfigContract;

-    class User extends Authenticatable
+    class User extends Authenticatable implements HasUserAttributesConfigContract
     {
         // This trait will store the user attributes configuration in relation to this model.
         // Later on we'll use this model to retrieve the configuration.